thorek/gama/libs/doc/attribute-configuration.md

 Sometimes we need dynamic default values.
 Let's say the registration date of a car should be set to _today_ when not provided by a client.
 We could not add a static value for that - so we use the callback.
-We do not use the `runtime` in our implementation - but we could e.g. to access other entities or similar.
+We do not use the `runtime` in this implementation - but it could be used to access other entities or similar.

-Of course when a client provides a value this value (and not the default) is used.

 ```typescript
 {